maria-kalyuzhny/tile-art/README.md

 To install TileArt, simply download and unzip the folder TileArt.zip. (coming soon)

 ### Running TileArt
-From a terminal, navigate to the folder containing TileArt.exe.
-Ensure that the /img  folder is in the same location as the .exe file.
+Navigate to the folder containing TileArt.exe from a terminal.

 Run the command
 ```bash